wolfSSL/wolfssl/SECURITY-POLICY.md

 We classify confirmed vulnerabilities across four severity tiers:

-- **Critical** — Remote, practically exploitable defects in default configurations
+- **Critical**: remote, practically exploitable defects in default configurations
-- **High** — Serious defects with realistic exploitability
+- **High**: serious defects with realistic exploitability
-- **Medium** — Defects with meaningful impact under favorable conditions
+- **Medium**: defects with meaningful impact under favorable conditions
-- **Low** — Defects requiring specialized configurations or narrow deployment scenarios
+- **Low**: defects requiring specialized configurations or narrow deployment scenarios

 Reporter-proposed severity is input to the process, not its conclusion.